Symmetric binary Steinhaus triangles and parity-regular Steinhaus graphs: Dihedrally symmetric Steinhaus triangles

-Proposition~\ref{prop12} also permits us to show that the dihedral symmetry of a Steinhaus triangle only depends on the values of middle terms of its rows, its columns or its diagonals of odd lengths.
+Proposition~\ref{prop12} also enables us to show that the dihedral symmetry of a Steinhaus triangle only depends on the values of the middle terms of its rows, its columns or its diagonals of odd lengths.

 \begin{cor} The Steinhaus triangle $\Strig{S}=\left(a_{i,j}\right)_{1\le i\le j\le n}$ is dihedrally symmetric if and only if two of the three sets $\left\{a_{n-2i,n-i}\middle| i\in\left\{0,\ldots,\left\lfloor\frac{n}{2}\right\rfloor-1\right\}\right\}$, $\left\{a_{i,2i-1}\middle| i\in\left\{1,\ldots,\left\lfloor\frac{n}{2}\right\rfloor\right\}\right\}$ and $\left\{a_{i,n-i+1}\middle| i\in\left\{1,\ldots,\left\lfloor\frac{n}{2}\right\rfloor\right\}\right\}$ are sets of zeroes. \end{cor}